openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_plugin_unit_test.md

 GPU plugin has two types of tests: functional and unit tests.
 This article is about the latter.

-- The functional test is testing a single layer, behavior, sub graph and low precision transformation on inference engine level for various layout and data types, such as FP16 and FP32.
+- The functional test is testing a single layer, behavior, subgraph and low-precision transformation on inference engine level for various layout and data types, such as FP16 and FP32.
-- The unit test is testing clDNN primitive and core type modules on GPU plugin level.
+- The unit test is testing clDNN primitive and core-type modules on GPU plugin level.
 Unlike the functional test, it is possible to test by explicitly specifying the format of the input, such as `bfyx` or `b_fs_yx_fsv16`.

 # Structure of a unit test